City University of Hong Kong: Jockey Club One Health Tower

+A ground-breaking ceremony was held for the CityU International Centre on 29 November 2021.
+The building was opened in 2025.

 Governance

 Established in 1984 under Chapter 1132 of the Laws of Hong Kong (City University of Hong Kong Ordinance), CityU is one of the eight statutory universities in Hong Kong.

 Like other statutory universities in Hong Kong, the chief Executive of Hong Kong acts as the chancellor of CityU.
 Prior to the Handover, this was a ceremonial title bestowed upon the governor of Hong Kong.

 Council

 The council is the supreme governing body of the university.
 The chief executive of Hong Kong has the power to appoint 15 of the 23 council members, seven of which are named directly and eight appointed upon recommendation of the council.
 The chief executive can also appoint the chairman, deputy and treasurer; the vice-chancellor is in turn appointed by the council.

 Senate

 The senate serves as the supreme academic body of the university and is responsible for deciding and reforming the university's academic policies.
 It is mainly composed of academic staff members but also includes the two representatives of the Students' Union and a representative of CityU Postgraduate Association.